hjson/hjson-cpp/README.md

 }
 )";

   // Decode.
-Throws Hjson::syntax_error on failure.
+Throws Hjson::syntax_error if the string is not fully valid Hjson.
   Hjson::Value dat = Hjson::Unmarshal(sampleText.c_str(), sampleText.size());

   // Values can be assigned directly without casting.